docker/docs/install/install-dtr-offline.md

 # Install DTR offline

-The procedure to install Docker Trusted Registry on a host is the same, whether that host has access to the internet or not.
+The procedure to install Docker Trusted Registry on a node is the same, whether that node has access to the internet or not.

-The only difference when installing DTR on an offline host, is that instead of pulling the DTR images from Docker Hub, you use a computer that is connected to the internet to download a single package with all the images.
-Then you copy that package to the host where you’ll install DTR.
+The only difference when installing DTR on an offline node, is that instead of pulling the DTR images from Docker Hub, you use a computer that is connected to the internet to download a single package with all DTR images.
+Then you copy that package to the node where you’ll install DTR.

 1. Get the DTR package.